 Ruth Berggren, M.D., MACP

-Director, Center for Medical Humanities & Ethics
+Director, Charles E. Cheever Jr. Center for Medical Humanities and Ethics

-Ruth Berggren, M.D., FACP, directs the Center for Medical Humanities & Ethics at UT Health San Antonio.
+Ruth Berggren, M.D., MACP, directs the Center for Medical Humanities & Ethics at UT Health San Antonio.
 In this role, she teaches ethics and professionalism while nurturing empathy and humanitarian values.
 The Center focuses on four areas: ethics and professionalism; global health; community service learning; and the medical humanities (literature, music and art).